Account Management

 An account is an organization — a company that is either a current MSP client, a prospect you're pursuing, or an account in some other stage of the relationship.
 Unlike generic CRMs that call these “companies,” Breadbox uses “account” to reflect how MSPs actually talk about their client base.

-All MRR, contracts, deals, health scores, QBRs, touchpoints, assessments, compliance items, devices, and onboarding projects belong to an account.
+All MRR, contracts, deals, churn risk, QBRs, touchpoints, assessments, compliance items, devices, and onboarding projects belong to an account.
 The account is the hub.

 Creating an account